Concordium/concordium-mysomeid/packages/chrome-ext/README.md

 ## Dependencies

-The extension component projects use the shard library chrome-ext-shared which has to be build before the chrome-ext is build.
+The extension component projects use the shard library chrome-ext-shared which has to be built before the chrome-ext is built.

 The chrome-ext-shared library is shared as a local yarn mono repository package.